top of page

 When is the next course being offered?

-We are not sure when we will run our next trial or study at the moment.
+We are not sure when we will run our next study at the moment.
 However, you can register your interest below, and we will email you when it becomes available.